jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 When you **manipulate temporal primes and praxes** describe the set of effects you want to create and how you'll manipulate the primes and praxes here to do it.
 Describe the outcome or outcomes you want those effects to have.

-For each prime or praxis manipulated, ask the GM and table what is the risk of pushing this too far?
+For each prime or praxis manipulated

 Roll as many dice as you want.
 For each hit choose: